 Why this works:

-How you can use this framework: Tell your audience about every insane, cool perk or benefit of something.
+How you can use this framework: Tell your audience about weird habits that actually helped you achieve a goal.

 Examples of this framework in action: